ממונה הגנת מידע

 What happens when there is no data protection officer in the organization – the case that cost hundreds of thousands of shekels

-Many organizations in Israel still refer to the term "data protection" as a recommendation.
-But Amendment 13 to the Privacy Protection Law, combined with new enforcement trends from the Privacy Protection Authority, make it very clear: this is a mandatory, critical issue - and very expensive when ignored.
+Many organizations in Israel still refer to the term “data protection” as a recommendation.
+But Amendment 13 to Privacy Protection Law, combined with new enforcement trends from the Privacy Protection Authority, make it clear: this is a binding, critical issue – and very costly when ignored.

 At the center of the article is a real-life case of an organization that neglected its data protection responsibilities until the painful consequences set in.
 This is not a story about a hacker attack – but about internal management failure that turned into a legal and financial breach.